 There are special procedures for applications that are urgent for health and safety reasons, which can facilitate an early start of the works.
 However, it is important that the archdeacon or registrar should be contacted as soon as possible Even in urgent cases, undertaking some consultation with Historic England and others is likely to be beneficial.

 (5) AG ex Bedfordshire CC v Howard Listed Reformed Church Trustees 1976 AC363

-(6) The Operation of the Ecclesiastical Exemption and related planning matters for places of worship in England, Department for Culture, Media and Sport 2010
+(6) The Operation of the Ecclesiastical Exemption and related planning matters for places of worship in England, Department for Digital, Culture, Media and Sport 2010